appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 </dd>

-### queryParams `object`
+#### queryParams `object`

 <dd>

-Query parameters are predefined parameters that define specific content or actions based on the data being delivered.
+The query parameters are a component of a URL that allows for passing data to a web server or application.
 In a URL, query parameters are appended at the end of the URL with a `?` as a separator.
 You can access the value of `queryParams` using the following snippet:

 ```js
 {{appsmith.URL.queryParams}}
 ```

-The `queryParams` object can be used to read data sent from other pages to this page using the [navigateTo function](widget-actions/navigate-to).
+The `queryParams` object can be used to [share data across pages](/advanced-concepts/sharing-data-across-pages#sharing-data-via-query-params).

 </dd>
 </dd>

-## User `object`
+### user `object`

 <dd>